Working After Retirement? Some Things to Keep in Mind

 First, a quick refresher: You may already know that you don’t have to wait until your full retirement age to start collecting some of your Social Security benefits.
 We say “some” because while you could tap into your Social Security as early as age 62, you won’t be able to collect the full amount of your benefits until you reach your FRA (the SSA only allows you to collect a percentage of it; see “Starting Your Retirement Benefits Early” for more information).

-If you’re a retiree who tapped into your Social Security benefits early and decided to go back to work, the SSA will reduce your benefits if you make more than a certain amount.
+If you’re a retiree who tapped into your Social Security benefits early (i.e. before reaching your FRA) and decided to go back to work, the SSA will reduce your benefits if you make more than a certain amount.

-According to the SSA, if you’re younger than the full retirement age during all of 2023, they will deduct $1 from your benefits for each $2 you earn above $21,240.
-If you earn less than that, your Social Security benefits won’t be affected.
-The SSA provides a more detailed example of how it would work here.
+• If you’re younger than the full retirement age during all of 2026, they will deduct $1 from your benefits for each $2 you earn above $24,480

-Consult a financial advisor if you have questions about your sepcific situation.
-They can help you understand how your individual benefits might change if you decide to go back to work.
+If you have questions about your specific situation, consult a financial advisor.
+They can help you understand how your individual benefits might be impacted if you decide to go back to work.

 Tax planning is important whether you’re retired or not.
-But it can be especially important if you decide to unretire and go back to work.
+But it can be especially important if you decide to go back to work.

-If you’re receiving Social Security benefits, you might have to pay taxes on those benefits depending on your personal financial situation.
-And heads-up: The rules and calculations can get complicated.
+Generally, if you’re receiving Social Security benefits, you have to pay taxes on those benefits depending on your level of income.
+Visit SSA.gov for details.

 Just as with taxes, there can be a lot of rules and details to navigate.
 While we can’t cover them all in this article, here’s something to think about: